-Recycling as a waste management options has different pros and cons to other options like landfill and incineration.
+Recycling as a waste management option has different pros and cons compared to other options like landfill and incineration.

-In this quick guide, we list those benefits and disadvantages.
+In this quick guide, we list those potential benefits and disadvantages.

 Summary – Do The Pros Of Recycling Outweigh The Cons?

-Overall, as a general rule of thumb we do want to reduce and re-use or recycle materials from an environmental perspective first (following the waste hierarchy), before going to landfill or incineration.
+Overall, as a general rule of thumb, we want to reduce and re-use or recycle materials from an environmental perspective first (following the waste hierarchy), before going to landfill or incineration.

-This certainly helps with sustainability and protects against resource depletion.
+This certainly helps with sustainability in terms of resource depletion.